 Offering health insurance as a small business used to be financially difficult, if not impossible for some.
 The good news is that when the 21st Century Cures Act was signed into law in 2016, it made reimbursing for premiums and medical expenses tax-free a reality for small businesses.
 So what's the catch?
 There isn't one, but there are a few requirements you need to know about.

 The employer contributes 100% of the funds that go to the HRA - absolutely no funds are pulled from the employee’s salary.
 Because these are pre-tax contributions, they are not subject to income or employment taxes.
 These funds are used to reimburse the employee for individual health insurance premiums and other qualified medical expenses.
 (QSEHRA plans cannot reimburse staff for premiums paid on group insurance plans provided by spouses companies.)
-Employers can contribute no more than $5,050 annually for an individual employee or $10,250 annually if expenses are used for families.
+The 2024 QSEHRA maximum is $6,150 for self-only coverage and $12,450 for family coverage.
 You must provide the same option to every single eligible employee.

 Is your company eligible?
 Any company with fewer than 50 employees is eligible for a QSEHRA.
 However, this HRA is only possible if the small business doesn’t offer a group health plan.